 I stayed at the Camelia hostel.
 They have bike rentals which is a great way to go around the city.

 Dali has an old town lying within fortified walls with impressive gates.
 It is pleasant to stroll the clean pedestrian streets.
 Outside the walls, many horses and horse cariages are available for a ride.
 Backpackers appreciate this town for the relaxing atmosphere and the food, not the least being the copious banana pancakes, a rarity in China.
 Outside of the old town, the most remarkable structure are the Three Pagodas (San Ta Si), erected in the 9th century.
 However, the main attractions might consist of the surroundings, including the 4000m high Cang Shan mountains, and the beautiful Erhai lake.
 I stayed at the Yuan Garden.
 The single room was a bit shaby, but still adequate.
 To get to the toilets, you have to cross to courtyard, though. from Xiguan train station, local bus wait left of exit. take #12 for Dali.
 The cormorant fishing trips is staged for tourists (you won’t see real working cormorants), but still worth a try.
+140 piece tackle kit helps even a beginner to become an experienced angler in a short period of time.
 The Shaping market is interesting.
 If you go with a local bus, you’ll be charged Y10 each way, actually more than the Y15 RT charged by the guesthouses, but you’ll be able to stay longer when all other tourists are gone.
 The lake close to the Three Pagodas is enclosed between walls South of the Three Pagodas (an entrance fee is charged).
 Buses leave for Lijiang at least every hour until 7pm and the trip takes only 2.30h on a good road.

 Lijiang, possibly the best preserved old town in China, is one of the last places in this country where a visitor can witness and experience a historic, traditional urban culture.
 Remarkably, the old houses with stone foundations, plastered whitewashed brick walls, red wooden doors, shutters and balconies, and sloping tiled roofs, survived a recent earthquake without much damage, while the new concrete buildings were flattened.
 Adding to the charm of the narrow, winding, mostly pedestrian cobblestone streets is a network of canals.
 They are fast flowing from the Black Dragon Pool, a nice park with some interesting temples and a great view of the nearby Jade Dragon Snow Mountains.